Joseph James Cheeseman

 Ruins of the Cheeseman mansion in Edina.

 President Joseph Cheeseman's grave in Edina.

 Joseph James Cheeseman (March 7, 1843 - November 12, 1896) was the 12th president of Liberia.
 Born at Edina in Grand Bassa County, he was elected three times on the True Whig ticket.
 Cheeseman was educated at Liberia College (now University of Liberia).

 Early life

 Cheeseman was well educated and began his career as a teacher before coming into politics.
-He served in various government roles, including as a legislator before coming as president.
+He served in various government roles, including as a legislator before becoming president.